apexskier/nova-typescript/README.md

 ## Images

-Icons have been created in Figma.
+Custom icons have been created in Figma.
 View or contribute at https://www.figma.com/file/po3JE7AsJcpr0XyhAsfGH3/.

-I'd like to use the symbol icons that show up in the autocomplete menu in Nova for my sidebar search so the extension feels more built-in.
-It looks like Nova generates these by merging a color, a character, and an internal asset called `symbol-effects`, so they're not really usable without stealing and recreating them.

 The main logo comes from https://github.com/remojansen/logo.ts/.